WPMedia/arc-themes-components/.github/pull_request_template.md

 - [ ] Confirmed all the test steps a reviewer will follow above are working.
 - [ ] Ran this code locally and checked that there are not any unintended side effects.
 For example, that a CSS selector is scoped only to a particular block.
 - [ ] Confirmed relevant documentation has been updated/added.
+- [ ] Add label - **ready for review** when the pull request is ready for someone to begin reviewing

 ## Reviewer Checklist